PacificBiosciences/SVTopo/docs/user_guide.md

 3. Connect pairs of coordinates that are joined by alignments
 4. Further connect these pairs to generate graphs of breakends that define structural rearrangements
 5. Emit graph representations as a JSON file
+6. Generate images from the JSON file with the SVTopoVz utility

 ## Getting started